DevExpress-Examples/asp-net-web-forms-file-manager-custom-document-management/Readme.md

 ## Implementation Details

-The [SelectedFileOpened](https://docs.devexpress.com/AspNet/js-ASPxClientFileManager.SelectedFileOpened) event handler initiates a collback of the [ASPxPopupControl](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControl) component.
+The [ASPxClientFileManager.SelectedFileOpened](https://docs.devexpress.com/AspNet/js-ASPxClientFileManager.SelectedFileOpened) event handler initiates a callback of the [ASPxPopupControl](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControl) component.
 On the server, the [WindowCallback](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControlBase.WindowCallback) event handler dynamically creates a component apropriate for the opened file.
 Note that once you have modified the control hierarchy, it is necessary to restore the created control with the same settings during the `Page_Init` stage.

 ## Files to Review